Seppli11/ZHAW-Summary/summaries/24FS/CCP2/9_Composition.md

 To make microservices work, we need to reduce the application into a set of independent functional services.

-A service is defined as a unit of software that is independently, replacable and upgradable.
+A service is defined as a unit of software that is independent, replacable and upgradable.
 Furthermore, each services is encapsulated in an API.
 A service also has to be independently deployable.
 All of this lends itself to continuous delivery.

 Of course, this means that complex applications are composed of small, independent services.